 - End-to-end mobile BI

 SQL Server Enterprise Edition Software Assurance benefits allow customers to run Power BI Report Server.
-Power BI Report Server enables self-service BI and enterprise reporting, managing SQL Server Reporting Services (SSRS) reports alongside your Power BI reports.
+Report Server enables self-service BI and enterprise reporting, managing SQL Server Reporting Services (SSRS) reports alongside your Power BI reports.

 - Peace of Mind